-The occupational therapist conducts a thorough evaluation of the client’s hand or upper extremity condition.
+The occupational therapist conducts a thorough evaluation of the patient’s hand or upper extremity condition.
 This assessment includes identifying the underlying diagnosis, understanding the client’s specific functional limitations and goals, and assessing the range of motion, strength, and sensation in the affected hand or limb.

 If necessary, the occupational therapist collaborates with the client’s physician or referring healthcare provider to obtain a prescription for the custom orthosis or splint.
 This prescription includes specific details about the type of orthosis required and the intended treatment goals.